 Christopher Whitehead Language College

-One Creative Environments Ltd. (One) was appointed to develop a scheme that addressed this requirement, plus provide a new and much needed multi-functional Performing Arts facility, as existing spaces had become compromised.
-The carefully considered design also had to aid the process of achieving both public and private funding for the project, as sources of funding were particularly challenging.
+One Creative Environments Ltd. (One) was appointed to develop a scheme that addressed this requirement, plus provide a new and much needed multi-functional Performing Arts facility, that aided the process of achieving both public and private funding.

 The Performing Arts building, which received full planning consent in February 2018, will provide a state of the art multi-functional educational facility which will combine music, drama, dance and vocational studies.
 It will also help students to learn about marketing promotion and business with a radio station, booking office, hair salon and small kitchen and servery.
 The main building is a simple but sophisticated looking structure with a secondary cladding system that aids acoustic and insulation building properties.

 The outstanding feature is the privately funded Bell Tower which means that CWLC will be the first U.K. state school to have such facilities on site and provides a focal point leading people to the centre of the school from two main roads.
 The form of the building was inspired by the movement of dance and how a dancer can be held effortlessly in the air.
 The weight of the bells are disguised in an elegant bell tower structure that people walk underneath which is now affectionately known as “the ballerina tower.”